Death toll rises to two in massive Wyoming traffic pileup

 Police said on Monday that one person had been killed, without providing further details.

-Authorities increased the death toll to two on Tuesday and identified the victims as Lynn Freeman, 58, of Williford, Arkansas, and Jenay Breden of Westminister, Colorado.
+Authorities increased the death toll to two on Tuesday and identified the victims as Lynn Freeman, 58, of Williford, Arkansas, and Jenay Breden of Westminster, Colorado.

 The two women were in separate vehicles during the crash, Wyoming Highway Patrol Sergeant David Wagener said.
 He declined to provide additional details, citing the pending criminal investigation.